How Hard Are Tariffs Hitting The Economy? It Depends On Who You Ask

 Factories in Michigan lost more than 4,000 jobs in the first nine months of the year.
 (This excludes October, when jobs were temporarily lost to the UAW strike at General Motors.)
 Wisconsin factories lost more than 7,000 jobs.
 And Pennsylvania suffered the nation's biggest factory job losses with 7,400.

-ACF Industries announced announced in November that it was cutting 148 jobs at its train car factory in Milton, Pa.
+ACF Industries announced in November that it was cutting 148 jobs at its train car factory in Milton, Pa.

 "They want everybody out by the end of the year," employee James Dolan told WNEP-TV in Scranton.
 "I feel sorry for the guys in their 50s where they have to find something else."